 The type of berries you use does not matter.
 Most berries mix well together or if you are using frozen berries, you can often get a mix of complimentary berries in a single packet.

-Here are some great berry options to try:
+Here are some great berry options to try in your muffin recipe:

 Tips For Using Frozen Berries